 - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are a mix of notional timber, nominal timber flush and composite FD30s.
-There is one non-fire door installed to flat 44 which should be replaced.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are a mix of notional timber & nominal timber 30 minute fire doors.

-- 11) Access was gained to a sample of properties as part of the risk assessment to ensure the doors have not been tampered with by residents etc - a) Flat 44 The door is a non-fire rated door set of timber construction without intumescent seals, cold smoke strips or a self-closing device.
-There are only 2 hinges fitted, and excessive gaps are evident.
-A complete new FD30s fire door set including frame is required.
+- 11) Access was gained to a sample of properties as part of the risk assessment to ensure the doors have not been tampered with by residents etc - a) Flat 28 The door was correct.

-b) Flat 37 - this door is a notional fire door set original to the time of construction.
+b) Flat 25 - this door is a notional fire door set original to the time of construction.
 As an interim measure the door should be upgraded with combined intumescent strip & cold smoke seal and, an overhead self-closing device to minimise the departures from a certified FD30s install.